 - Next, you will need to find the percentage of those invites that got converted into your customers.
 Find the percentage of those invitees who became your new customers.
 Let’s say that’s 10%.

 - So, if 10,000 of your consumers sent out even 15 invites each, that becomes 150,000 invites.
 So 10% of 150,000 become your new customers, that becomes 15,000.

 - So technically, you have acquired 15,000 new customers.
 That makes 25,000 customers in total for your business.

-- Divide the number of new consumers acquired by the number of existing consumers and you will have calculated the viral coefficient.
+- Divide the number of new consumers acquired by the number of existing consumers, and you will calculate viral coefficient.
 So, in this case, it will be: 15000/1000 = 1.5

 So your current viral coefficient is 1.5

 There are two important things while calculating the viral coefficient:

 Please note in the calculations above, the numbers play an important role.
 It is the actual number of people converting to become your customers.
 If each of your customers sends out 200 invites, but none of the people join, then your viral coefficient becomes 0.
 So be careful about the number of acquisitions.